AI Disrupt Scope3 Supply Tracking

 Ignoring Data Privacy Laws

-Legal repercussions arise; enforce robust data governance.
+Legal repercussions arise; enforce data governance measures.

 Bias in AI Algorithms

-Unfair outcomes occur; conduct regular bias audits.
+Unfair outcomes may occur; conduct bias audits regularly.

 Supply Chain Disruption Risks

-Operational delays may happen; develop contingency plans.
+Operational delays may arise; develop contingency plans.

 Inadequate Cybersecurity Measures